-The consequences of these findings were reflected in the current and prior year financial statements, including the following: • Upon discovery of the illegitimate payments to external collaborators, the Company recorded a non-current receivable and off-setting allowance for doubtful accounts of the Funds (Note 13 "Allowance for doubtful accounts").
+The consequences of these findings were reflected in the current and prior year financial statements, including the following:

-• As an indirect consequence of these events, the Company has been investigated by various authorities and received various claims in connection with various lawsuits brought against the Company (Note 17 "Contingent liabilities"). in the 2016 consolidated financial statements.
+- Upon discovery of the illegitimate payments to external collaborators, the Company recorded a non-current receivable and off-setting allowance for doubtful accounts of the Funds (Note 13 "Allowance for doubtful accounts"). - As an indirect consequence of these events, the Company has been investigated by various authorities and received various claims in connection with various lawsuits brought against the Company (Note 17 "Contingent liabilities").